tcajee/cloud_1/README.md

 ## Apply the Terraform Code

-Once all the prerequisite tools are installed, you may proceed to deploy the GKE cluster using these steps:
+Once all the prerequisite tools are installed, navigate to the root of the repository and proceed to deploy the GKE cluster using these steps:

-1. Make sure you are in the root of the repository.
-1. Fill in the required variables in `variables.tf`.
 1. Authenticate to GCP:
    - `gcloud auth login`
    - `gcloud auth application-default login`